-If you would like to buy a new vehicle but are not interested in paying new vehicle prices, a certified pre-owned vehicle could be an excellent fit for you.
+If you would like to buy a new vehicle but are not interested in paying new vehicle prices, a certified pre-owned vehicle could be an excellent fit.

-Buying a certified pre-owned car is a lot like buying a new car, but with prices closer to what you would expect when purchasing a used car.
-Trained mechanics inspect certified pre-owned vehicles and resold by the manufacturer, with a warranty.
+Buying a certified pre-owned car is much like buying a new car, but with prices closer to what you would expect when purchasing a used car.
+Trained mechanics inspect certified pre-owned vehicles, which are resold by the manufacturer, with a warranty.
 When you are buying a certified pre-owned vehicle, you can trust that the car is in good working condition.

-Certified pre-owned vehicles are an excellent safe bet, which means they will generally cost more than a regular used far.
-If you’re using a pricing guide such as Kelley Blue Book, they will have a special pricing category called “certified,” and vehicles in this category will often cost you $1,400 more than the same used car that isn’t pre-owned would cost.
+Certified pre-owned vehicles are an excellent safe bet, which means they will generally cost more than a regular used car.
+If you’re using a pricing guide such as Kelley Blue Book, it will have a special pricing category called “certified.”
+Vehicles in this category will often cost, on average, $1,400 more than the same used car that isn’t pre-owned would cost.

-These things will be the realities of your everyday drive if you purchase the vehicle, so it’s essential that they are to your liking.
+These things will be the realities of your everyday drive if you purchase it, so they must be to your liking.
 But it’s also important to take note of these things because they will impact how much you should be willing to pay for the vehicle.
 Two identically priced pre-owned cars may, in reality, be different on the inside, so it’s important to pay attention.

-You should also take a look at the inspection report from the manufacturer to get a sense of how soon you will need to perform maintenance on your vehicle or replace critical parts, like the brake pads, which could have worn thin.
-The report should tell you every part of the vehicle that was inspected and the condition those parts were in.
+You should also take a look at the manufacturer's inspection report to get a sense of how soon you will need to perform maintenance on your vehicle or replace critical parts, like the brake pads.
+The report should tell you every part of the vehicle that was inspected and its condition.
 You should also ask to see the car’s vehicle history report and make sure it’s up to date.

 Many local dealerships’ websites will feature CPO cars under whatever that particular company has named their CPO program.
 In a car lot, CPO cars are usually in a prominent area away from other vehicles––make sure that the vehicle is legally covered by the manufacturer, not just labeled that way.

 Remain calm and know the vehicle’s value.
-It helps to have a few makes and models in mind before you go to the lot––look up the listed certified value in a few indexes, and be prepared to calmly state the price you are willing to pay.
-If you find yourself with a bad deal and a salesperson who won’t budge, it’s better to walk away; there are many certified pre-owned cars around the country, and you will find the perfect one in your price range soon enough.
+It helps to have a few makes and models in mind before you go to the dealer's lot.
+Look up the listed certified value in a few indexes, and be prepared to state the price you are willing to pay.
+If you find yourself with a bad deal and a salesperson who won’t budge, it’s better to walk away.
+There are many certified pre-owned cars around the country, and you will find the perfect one in your price range soon enough.